Small Tamagawa numbers of elliptic curves with isogenies or torsion: Abstract

 \section{Abstract}

-In this article with study Tamagawa numbers of elliptic curves defined over $\mathbb{Q}$ that have isogenies or torsion points.
-More precisely, our aim is either to bound the set of primes primes that can divide their Tamagawa numbers or, when such a bound is not possible, to find infinite subfamilies whose Tamagawa numbers are as small as possible.
+In this article we study Tamagawa numbers of elliptic curves defined over $\mathbb{Q}$ that have isogenies or torsion points.
+More precisely, our aim is either to bound the number of primes that can divide their Tamagawa numbers or, when such a bound is not possible, to find infinite subfamilies whose Tamagawa numbers are as small as possible.
 Finally, we also investigate Tamagawa numbers of specializations of elliptic surfaces.